Skip to Content

 Use the Right Language and Keywords

 This really starts with knowing who your target market is and understanding the language they would naturally use.
 What would they search to find an app like yours?
 Put yourself in the customer’s shoes and write descriptions which will make your app easily searchable.
 Do your keyword research and determine the natural language customers use to find your app.
 Use these in keywords fields (Apple) or app descriptions (Google).
+You can also use long-tail keywords to grab the targeted audience.

 Another important consideration here is the name you give your app.
 A productivity app named “Pumpkin” isn’t an automatic fit with the subject, whereas including a relevant keyword in the title can help boost your ranking by clearly showing what you’re about.
 Research backs this up.
 Tune conducted a study of top 25 ranking apps and found that those which contained a relevant keyword in the title ranked on average 10.3% higher than those without.